shivakumaryevunja/DSA-Courses/README.md

 # DSA-Courses
-module1 - Variables and Datatypes
+module1 - Variables and Datatype
+module2 - Conditionals, Loops and Functions